 The LHCPR Mission

-1) To introduce to the Poet Laureate of Harlem, Langston Hughes, through celebratory public sharing and performance of his work.
+Introducing to the Poet Laureate of Harlem, Langston Hughes, through celebratory public sharing and performance of his work

-2) To raise awareness within the community at large about the impact of Langston Hughes through a critical lens inspired by his life and works.
+Raising awareness to all about the impact of Hughes then and now through a critical lens inspired by his life and works

 Excerpt from "Harlem Night Song" by Langston Hughes